 Cars are some of our most expensive objects, and as such, they must be properly planned out.
-When you purchase a car, be sure to consider all fo the factors involved in buying and maintaining a car.
+When you purchase a car, be sure to consider all of the factors involved in buying and maintaining a car.
 While the initial cost is important, you will also need to continue to keep the car running.
-This means getting regular oil changes, tune ups, and any other maintenance required by the car brand.
+This means getting regular oil changes, tune-ups, and any other maintenance required by the car brand.

 When you first go car shopping, you want to think about the overall cost of the car that you want.
 Going into the dealership with your own price range in mind will help you to not get caught up with the glitz and glimmer of the cars on the lot.
 You also need to have a good grip on your own financial situation before you go to look for a car.

 Thinking about down payment

 The down payment on the car will largely depend on two things.
 Your personal finances and responsibilities as well as the cost of the car that you want to purchase.
 If you have a number of different financial responsibilities, saving for a large down payment on a car may not be feasible.
 If the car is a purchase that needs to happen sooner, rather than later, you may not have the chance to save up big bucks for a car down payment.
 If you have fewer responsibilities, for example, if you are living at home and not paying any rent, you will have the chance to stash away more cash to put up for the car that you want.

 The cost of the car comes into play when talking about down payments because the car cost largely determines just how much money the car will be overall.
 If you purchase a Honda vehicle, you will likely need less of a down payment than if you purchase a car made by Mercedes.
 For a car that costs under 20,000 dollars, a 5,000 dollar down payment is a large down payment on the car.
 For a car that is past the 40,000 dollar mark, a 5,000 will be a standard/low down payment for the vehicle.